-The European Brass Band Festival 2022
+The European Brass Band Festival 2022 in Birmingham

 The European Brass Band Festival 2022 is an expanded version of the existing European Brass Band Championships (EBBC) in association with World of Brass.
 EBBC is the world’s leading brass band event, celebrating the music making that takes place in the 18 member countries that comprise the European Brass Band Association (EBBA).
 Formed in 1995, EBBA administers the European Brass Band Championships annually at venues around Europe.

 EBBC was founded in 1978 at the Royal Albert Hall in London.
 It has since gone on to become the most important international brass band competition in the world, with bands from 18 countries competing for the title of European Brass Band Champion in the Championship, Challenge and Youth sections.

 In 2020, Brass Bands England was asked to host the 2022 event, which will be the first to take place following a two-year hiatus due to the COVID-19 pandemic, relaunching this international event in the cradle of the brass band community.

 The Band of HM Royal Marines and National Youth Brass Band of Great Britain (Thursday 28 April, Town Hall Birmingham)

 Concert with Grimethorpe Colliery Band and the European Composers Competition (Friday 29 April, Town Hall Birmingham)